 US Bank Stadium - Snow Catchment

-The Minnesota Vikings’ new home, US Bank Stadium in Minneapolis, is recognized for its lightweight long-span roof.
-To achieve this, the roof was designed to shed snow but with its elevation at approximately 200 ft, the roof's snow could not be allowed to drop onto the pavement below.
-A snow catchment system was envisioned with troughs located just below the roof's perimeter.
-With the troughs at height, it was not practical to provide the necessary concrete as cast-in-place.
+The Minnesota Vikings’ new home, US Bank Stadium in Minneapolis, is recognized for its lightweight, steeply-sloped, long-span roof.
+To keep the roof structure as light as possible, it was decided to ensure that it would shed snow.
+But with a roof elevation of approximately 200 ft, the snow could not be allowed to drop onto the pavement below.
+A snow catchment system was conceived with concrete troughs located just below the roof's perimeter.
+However with the troughs at almost roof height, it was not practical to provide the concrete as cast-in-place.
 Geiger Engineers developed a composite tilt-up assembly for the perimeter walls of the snow catchment system.
 Lateral design loads were 450 psf snow and 40 psf wind.
-Wall panels were prefabricated at ground level and lifted into place using the construction site's tower cranes.
+Over 200 wall panels were prefabricated off-site, shipped to the stadium, and lifted into place using the construction site's tower cranes.
+The complex geometry of the stadium means that no two wall panels are the same.